 You can add a search bar to a specific page or post using the built-in Search block.

-This is a good choice if you want to control exactly where the search bar appears on every page and post, or you only need to offer search on specific areas of your website.
+This is a good choice if you want to control exactly where the search bar appears on each page and post, or if you only need to offer search in specific areas of your site.

 To get started, simply open the page where you want to add a search form and then click on the + icon.

-In the popup that appears, type ‘Search’ to find the right block.
-Once you click on the Search block, it will add the block to your page.
+In the popup that appears, type ‘Search’ to find the block.
+Once you click on it, you’ll see it on your page.

 By default, the block uses ‘Search’ for both its label and the button text.